ldanuwinata/Project-1-Udacity-Data-Science-/README.md

-# DataScience Nanodegree: First_Project
-This is the first project of the Data Science Nanodegree program from Udacity.
+### Installation
+This project uses the libraries provided by Anaconda (Python 3.7.4), e.g. pandas, numpy, matplotlib.pyplot, and seaborn.

+### Project Motivation
+The goal of the project is to observe the happiness in different regions in the world and investigate what factors have the strong influence towards the happiness.
+The workflow of the project follows the
-CRISP-DM Process (Cross Industry Process for Data Mining):
+CRISP-DM Process (Cross Industry Process for Data Mining).
+Thus the following research questions are first defined:
-1. **Business (real-world applications) Understanding** - understanding the problem and questions that need to be tackled in the related domain
-- Research questions:
-   - Which region is the happiest region in the world?
+   1. Which region is the happiest region in the world?
-   - Does the economy effects happiness significantly?
+   2. Does the economy effects happiness significantly?
-   - What factor influence the happiness the most?
+   3. What factor influence the happiness the most?

-2. **Data Understanding**
+### File Description
+The project includes three files in the repository:
+   - README.md: this file gives the overview of the project
+   - Project1_Script.ipynb: this file includes the python code used in the project
+   - World_Happiness_Report_2015.csv: this file is the dataset used in the project

+### Data Understanding
 - Dataset is sourced from World Happiness Report https://www.kaggle.com/unsdsn/world-happiness
 - (Important) Columns:
    - Country - Name of the country.